Mike Jeffries (businessman): Abercrombie & Fitch Co.

-The controversial "marketing approach that made A&F into a financial success also made it an HR and PR nightmare".
-A&F attracted controversy from different interest groups, such as the feminist movement and the American Decency Association, and a number of lawsuits ensued.
+The "marketing approach that made A&F into a financial success also made it an HR and PR nightmare".
+A&F was criticized by the feminist movement and the American Decency Association, and a number of lawsuits ensued.
 In 2003, Black, Latino and Asian American employees filed a class action lawsuit against the company claiming that minority applicants were discouraged from applying.
 The American Decency Association called for a boycott of A&F. A group of Pennsylvania high schoolers called for a "girlcott" of the brand.

-In 2004, Jeffries earned approximately US$25 million with a "stay bonus" of $6 million, which dropped from $12 million after a controversy involving his "excessive compensation".
+In 2004, Jeffries earned approximately US$25 million with a "stay bonus" of $6 million, which dropped from $12 million after complaints about his "excessive compensation".
 After surveying 2,000 US corporations, the Corporate Library named Jeffries as the "Highest Paid Worst Performer" of 2008, after he received a compensation package valued at $71.8 million.
 Jeffries refused to lower prices or offer discounts at Abercrombie & Fitch stores during the retail recession of the 2008 financial crisis, until September 2009, after the company posted same store sales losses for 17 consecutive months.
 Sales recovered in 2011.
 As of 2012, Jeffries owned about 2.9% of the company's shares, making him difficult to remove without his consent.
 At that time, his contract entitled him to over $100 million should he lose his job due to an ownership change.
 Jeffries was once one of the best-paid CEOs in retail but his compensation shrank 72 percent in 2013.
 His total pay was $2.24 million in the fiscal year of 2013, which ended February 1.
 That was down from $8.16 million in the previous year and $48.1 million before that.

 In October 2012, Bloomberg News first reported on Jeffries' standards for his cabin crew on Abercrombie's Gulfstream G-V Jet, used by Jeffries, Smith and their dogs.
 The male models who work as stewards aboard the company jet were required to wear Abercrombie-branded polos, jeans, boxer briefs and flip-flops as part of their uniform, as well as a "spritz" of cologne.
 This information then came to light as a result of a lawsuit that claimed Jeffries fired his own jet pilot in order to replace him with a much younger man.
 The suit was quickly settled out of court when Jeffries was ordered to testify by the presiding judge.
 Male house staff for Jeffries, paid for by the Jeffries Family Office, were provided by the same modeling firm that supplies male staff for the company jet.